jlapeyre/JuliaQuantumInformation/README.md

 ### Notes

 * The names of these packages typically end in `.jl`.
-Sometimes this ending is omitted below.
-  In particular, it is included to distinguish packages from similarly-named non-Julia packages.
-TODO: use `.jl` uniformly.
+  In particular, the suffix is included to distinguish packages from similarly-named non-Julia packages.
 * The date of the most recent development activity appears just after the name of the package.
 * Blurbs taken from the sites should be in italics (asterisks in markdown)
 * Packages that support quantum information packages (e.g. tensor packages) are included here.